Face masks are a hot topic of late, that comes in sheet, clay, pore minimising and gel-based form.

 If you are interested in creating some recipes with the use of clay, you may find the article clay face mask recipes useful.

-They are easier to make then you think, Xanthan Gum, Pectin and Guar Gum are all store bought ingredients that can be used to create your gel base, and then you can add in your extracts to suit your skin’s requirements.
+They are easier to make then you think, Pectin, Xanthan Gum and Guar Gum can be used to create your gel base and mix with aloe vera, to keep your skin hydrated, plump and youthful all day long.

-Ideally your mask application, should only be carried out once your skin has been thoroughly cleansed.
+Ideally, your mask application should only be carried out once your skin has been thoroughly cleansed, and gently exfoliated.

-This helps to remove any stubborn skin cells, that have adhered to the surface of the skin, so that the masks active ingredients, can penetrate the skin more effectively, so your skin will get all the lovely benefits from all the ingredients.
+This will help to remove any stubborn skin cells that have adhered to the surface of the skin, whilst also helping the active ingredients in the mask penetrate the skin more effectively, so your skin will get all the lovely benefits from all the ingredients.